- Download our Moving to Ireland Guide (PDF)

 The Critical Skills Employment Permit is aimed at attracting skilled expats to Ireland.

-To qualify for the permit, the candidate’s proposed salary would need to be more than 60,000 EUR a year, or 30,000 EUR a year if the position is listed in the Highly Skilled Occupations List.
+To qualify for the permit, the candidate’s proposed salary would need to meet government requirements.
+The required salary is lower if the position in question is listed in the Highly Skilled Occupations List.
 The list highlights local skills and personnel shortages in fields such as IT, healthcare, construction and finance.

 The critical skills permit is valid for two years and does not need to be renewed; expats may be granted a stamp for permission to stay for another two years when the permit expires, provided they are still working in the same occupation for the same employer and for at least the same salary stated on the permit.